openedx/paragon/docs/decisions/0010-removal-of-edx-assets.rst

 Decision
 --------

 We will create a new project for edX.org branding.
 It will include the edX theme and other edX brand assets.
-Paragon will no longer have any specific tie to edX,org visuals.
-The new structure
+Paragon will no longer have any specific tie to edx.org visuals.
+The new structure:

 Paragon:
   - SCSS framework based on Bootstrap